scottchiesa/UKB_RAP_STATA/README.md

 # How to Install Stata 19 on the UKB RAP

-Stata can be used on the RAP for analysing UK Biobank data provided you have an active licence.
-Unfortunately, the built-in version of Stata on the RAP is v16 whereas UCL licences are v17+.
+Stata can be used on the RAP for analysing UK Biobank data provided you have your own active licence for its use.
+Unfortunately, the built-in version of Stata on the RAP is v16 whereas all available UCL licences are v17+.

-The below instructions allow you to install a kernel for Stata 19 on the RAP whch is linked to the licensed version of Stata on your local machine, thereby letting you run Stata commands through a Jupyter Notebook.
+The below instructions allow you to install a kernel for Stata 19 on the RAP whch is linked to your own UCL-licensed version of Stata on your local machine.
+After installation, you can run Stata commands on the RAP through a Jupyter Notebook.

 ## 1. Download Stata to your local machine